Women in Venezuela: Beauty pageants

 Beauty pageants are popular in Venezuela.
 The New York Times wrote in 1997, that " Venezuela has become the beauty queen factory of the world".
 Venezuela is one of the countries with more "Miss" pageant winners in the world, holding six Miss World (ranked first) and seven Miss Universe titles (second only to United States).
 The national pageant Miss Venezuela, broadcast on TV every year, is watched by millions.
-Many of these titeholders and contestants have continued their careers as notable actresses, journalists and even presidential candidates.
+Many of these titleholders and contestants have continued their careers as notable actresses, journalists and even presidential candidates.

 Miss Venezuela title holders are seen as seen as a symbol of national pride.
 This has promoted attention on beauty products and cosmetic procedures for women.
 Venezuela has one of the largest rates of cosmetic procedures per capita in the world.
 Irene Sáez, 1998 presidential candidate and 1981 Miss Universe, said that "In Venezuela, beauty contests are not a race, they're a religion.
 Raúl Gallegos, wrote in his 2016 book Crude Nation: How Oil Riches Ruined Venezuela, that the oil richness of Venezuela “has nurtured a culture in which looks have primordial importance.”

 The contest has been criticized in the past by the Venezuelan feminist movement.
 Journalist Elizabeth Fuentes recalls how she participated in a feminist rally in 1972, where protesters carried signs next to the pageant venue and tried to spray paint the dresses of the contestants.
 The protesters were dispersed by the police.

 Sociologist Esther Pineda G recognizes the popularity of beauty pageants in Venezuela as an indication of the country's enduring sexism.

 Miss Venezuela organization has been accused of arranging agreements between older men and contestants to finance their needs to advance in the contest.
 Patricia Velásquez, actress and 1989 Miss Venezuela contestant wrote that she was forced to enter in a relationship with an older man to be able to afford plastic surgery.
 In 2018, Osmel Sousa, director and main coach of the contestants, left the organization after he was accused in social media of allegedly arranging contestants as escort for government officials.
 Sousa however has denied accusations and he has been backed by previous participants.